bricomp/Nextion-Library/README.md

 # Nextion-Library
-Use this code to produce your own Nextion Library,
+Use this code as a framework to produce your own Nextion Library.
-See Resouces for Printable Word documents.
+See Resources for Printable Word documents.